MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/listview/customizing-list-appearance.md

 <a name="Row_Separators" />

 ## Row Separators
 Separator lines are displayed between `ListView` elements by default on iOS and Android.
-Windows Phone does not support separator lines, per that platforms UX guidelines.
 If you'd prefer to hide the separator lines on iOS and Android, set the `SeparatorVisibility` property on your ListView.
 The options for `SeparatorVisibility` are:

 * **Default** - shows a separator line on iOS and Android.
 * **None** - hides the separator on all platforms.